stnavdeev/econometrics/README.md

-# Econometrics II.
+# Econometrics.
 Tutorials

-This is the repository for slides from the tutorials of the Econometrics II at the Tinbergen Insitute.
+This is the repository for slides from the tutorials of the Econometrics course at the Tinbergen Insitute.
 The course can be found here: https://www.tinbergen.nl/courses/520/econometrics-ii

 The outline of the course:
 1. Censored regression, selection model, weak IV, and quantile regression